yunity-archive/foodsaving-setup/README.md

 - setup the application dependencies
 - setup the database and run the migrations
 - run/manage the application's processes using pm2

+If you don't want to install a load of system services on your machine, you might want to use the [vagrant setup](https://github.com/yunity/yunity-vagrant).

 ## Install system deps